cdwilson/cdwilson.dev/content/about/index.md

 typora-copy-images-to: ./images
 ---

-I'm passionate about building things that make electronics more approachable and accessible to everyone.
+I'm passionate about technology that makes electronics more approachable and accessible to everyone.

-I spent most of my career working as a hardware design engineer 🤓 specializing in embedded systems 🤖
+In my spare time, I'm bootstrapping [Common Ground Electronics](https://cgnd.dev/), a small electronics design consultancy.

-Over the last couple years, I took a hiatus from design and worked as a product manager 📊 in a PCBA manufacturing startup 🏭
+I spent most of my career working as a hardware design engineer specializing in embedded systems.

-[Flying Camp Design](https://flyingcamp.design) is my electronics design consultancy where I design and manufacture open-source electronics.
+Over the last couple years, I took a hiatus from design and pivoted into a product management role in PCBA manufacturing.

 If for some reason you enjoy reading boring documents (or want to hire me), you can check out my [Résumé](https://cdwilson.github.io/resume/).